 Ibid., p.
 460.

 NARA, Compiled Service Records of Confederate Soldiers Who Served in Organizations from the State of Louisiana, Louisiana 5th Cavalry, M230, RG 109, online at Fold3.
 According to Mary Lou Lindsey Prothro, “Lindseys of Red River Parish,” in Red River Parish: Our Heritage, p.
-308, James M. Koin (whose name Prothro gives as Cone) had died by the time Emma remarried in August 1875 to Daniel Campbell Wester.
+308, John M. Koin (whose name Prothro gives as Cone) had died by the time Emma remarried in August 1875 to Daniel Campbell Wester.

 1870 federal census, Natchitoches Parish, Louisiana, Coushatta Chute, ward 13, p.
 531 (dwelling 22, family 19; 24 June).